Sex trafficking: Criticism of prevention and intervention efforts

-Non-governmental organizations (NGOs)
+Non-governmental organizations

-Many NGOs work on the issue of sex trafficking.
+Many non-governmental organizations (NGOs) work on the issue of sex trafficking.
 One major NGO is the International Justice Mission (IJM).
 IJM is a U.S.-based non-profit human rights organization that combats human trafficking in developing countries in Latin America, Asia, and Africa.
 IJM states that it is a "human rights agency that brings rescue to victims of slavery, sexual exploitation, and other forms of violent oppression."
 It is a faith-based organization since its purported goal is to "restore to victims of oppression the things that God intends for them: their lives, their liberty, their dignity, the fruits of their labor."
 The IJM receives over from the U.S. government.
 The organization has two methods for rescuing victims: brothel raids in cooperation with local police, and "buy bust" operations in which undercover agencies pretend to purchase sex services from an underage girl.
 After the raid and rescue, the women are sent to rehabilitation programs run by NGOs (such as churches) or the government.

 There are also survivor-led organizations that provide services to victims of exploitation and trafficking including Treasures, founded by Harmony (Dust) Grillo in 2003 and GEMS founded by Rachel Lloyd in 1998.

 There are also national non-governmental organizations working on the issue of human trafficking, including sex trafficking.
 In Kenya, for example, Awareness Against Human Trafficking (HAART) works on ending all human trafficking in the country.
 HAART has also participated in the UNANIMA International Stop the Demand campaign.